campanam/RatesTools/doc/pipeline_details.md

 Using the region-filtered VCFs output from the filterRegions process, the calcDNMRate process calculates the per-chromosome mutation rate using [`calc_denovo_mutation_rate.rb`](ruby_r_scripts.md#calc_denovo_mutation_raterb) and the options specified in the config file (`calc_denovo_mutation_rate.rb -i <chr.vcf> -s <sire> -d <dam> <denovo_mutation_options> > chr.log)`).

 ## summarizeDNM
 Using [`summarize_denovo.rb`](ruby_r_scripts.md#summarize_denovorb), the summarizeDNM process combines the per-chromosome mutation rate results from the calcDNMRate process to obtain the genomic mutation rate.
+It outputs both a log summarizing the candidate DNMs and mutation rate estimates and a VCF of the candidate DNMs.

 ## sanityCheckLogs
 Retained site counts are sanity-checked and logged after each filtration step using [logstats.sh](ruby_r_scripts.md#logstatssh).